mobily-enterprises/jsonreststores/README.md

 And don't worry, after an overly long introduction, I do have a [quickstart](https://github.com/mercmobily/JsonRestStores#quick-start)!

+# DOCUMENTATION REWRITE IN PROGRESS

+Please look for "YOU ARE HERE (REDOCUMENTING)" -- that's where I am at in terms of redocumenting JsonRestStores.

+I rewrote big chunks of it: a Json REST store is now identified by an object, rather than a constructor.
+This ensures really high performances, since the "request" object I create is minimal.

+The change in API is really small, and it should be the last one in a while (if I see that it's stable enough, I will turn _this_ into 1.0 so that it will ensure no more API changes).

 # Introduction to (JSON) REST stores

 Here is an introduction on REST, JSON REST, and this module.
 If you are a veteran of REST stores, you can probably just skim through this.